OweysMomenzada/Improvement-of-Emotion-Recognition-on-German-text-corpora/README.md

-### Instead of using the README, you can also directly visit the GitHub page, which includes the same content as this storage device.

-# Improvement of Emotion Recognition on German text corpora
+# Domain-generalized emotion recognition on German text corpora

-The content of this project will be divided into three sections:
+The content of this project is a reference to the paper "Domain-generalized emotion recognition on German text corpora" and will be divided into three sections:
 - A simplified implementation of how to create the data similar to the final dataset of this thesis (see `Data collecting` folder).
 - All experiments conducted for the paper (see `Experiment` folder).
 - Implementation of the ER System (see `src/` folder).